ccrgoalie9/LIDUSCGASE/README.md

 Currently in development we have a very redimentrary program that can take live data and create the .kml files.
 ## Products
 .kml files are being produced as of 10/29/2019

+## Future
+The end goal of this project is to create an AIS message payload that can be used to send to ships at sea.